mockthat/core/README.md

 Create a `./mocks` folder into the root of your project.
 You have the following entities:
 - **Category**: is a main wrapper of module tests, you can have only one category running at time
-- **Profile**: is the current state of the mock - there you can define `api` and `websockets`
+- **Scenarios**: is the current state of the mock - there you can define `api` and `websockets`

 ### Category
 Every folder inside `./mocks` will be considered a different "category" for mocking - you can only run one mock category at time

 1. Create a sub-folder into your `./mocks` folder.
 1. Inside that folder you must create:
-    - `./profile` folder - where it you will have the profiles for each mock state
+    - `./scenarios` folder - where it you will have the scenarios for each mock state
     - `main.json` file - where you will have this category name

 ```